lentressangle/git-convention/README.md

 You should always create a new branch when working on a new feature.

   - **master**: Should be exactly the same as production.
-  - **develop**: Used as preproduction branch
   - **ABC-XXX-Description**: Feature branches
-        > ABC-XXX is the issue identifier (ex: MCP-4332)
+        > ABC-XXX is the issue identifier (ex: IDZ-4332)
-        > Description is a short introduction about the feature (MCP-4332-addSomeCrazyFeature)
+        > Description is a short introduction about the feature (IDZ-4332-addSomeCrazyFeature)

 ## <a name='start-feature'>Start a feature</a>